joedougherty/buildaspider/README.rst

 ==================

-You can extend the functionality of **buildaspider** by inheriting from the **Spider** class.
+You can extend the functionality of **buildaspider** by inheriting from the **Spider** class and overriding methods.

 This is how you implement the ability for your spider to programmatically login.

-Here's the documentation from the base `Spider` class:
+Here's the documentation from the base **Spider** class:

 .. code-block:: python